bahmanm/BahmanM.Flow/README.md

 ---

-# ⚙️ Flow in Action: Order Dispatch Pipeline
+# ⚙️ Flow in Action

-Let’s walk through a realistic dispatcher.
-The upstream modules expose raw, policy‑free Flows; the consumer composes and adds tiny operational policy at the edge.

-### Step 1: Consumer orchestrates the recipe
+Let’s look at a more involved example.

-We receive a `DispatchRequestedMessage`, look up the order, fetch a shipping rate, recover to a safe default on 404, transform to a dispatch message, and publish.
+Say, we're writing a Kafka consumer which receives a `DispatchRequestedMessage`, looks up the order, fetches a shipping rate, recovers to a safe default on 404, transforms to a dispatch message, and publishes it to another topic.

-Here is the complete flow in the consumer.
-Note how policies (timeout, retry) and whole‑flow branching live here, not in upstream modules.
+_Note: Admittedly, this is not a production-grade code.
+I've made quite a few assumptions to keep the snippet fit the README._

 ```csharp
 class DispatchRequestedConsumer : IKafkaConsumer